649000/todo-rest-api/README.md

 This project is a serverless REST API for a To Do App.
 It is built using AWS Cloud Development Kit (CDK) with the following AWS services:

-1. AWS REST API Gateway (not the HTTP API Gateway)
+1. AWS REST API Gateway
 2. AWS Lambda
 3. AWS Cognito User Pool
 4. AWS DynamoDB